carlos-quintana/spring-boot-crud/README.md

 ![Submissions listings site](https://user-images.githubusercontent.com/102340968/227072701-1a43edae-26ec-454b-b9ca-d185a8464faf.png)

 ***Note:** All of the example images were taken from sites where they were posted as having a CC 1.0 license or otherwise marked as Free to use in personal projects without comercial gain.
-All of the fields presented in this project, like titles, description or tags are made up and the original authors of the images have no relation with the project.
+All of the fields presented in this project, like titles, description and tags are made up and the original authors of the images have no relation with the project.
+I also plan to compose a list of all of the original sources as to give credit to each one of them.
 If any of the original authors would like to have their work taken down I encourage them to get in contact with me.*

 The next step will be to change the site from a big table to a series of cards, where all of the elements like title, thumbnail and description can fit more naturally, and the site can become responsive.